top of page

 TOUR INCLUDES

-• Top Category seats for 4 operas and 3 additional performances
+• Top Category seats for 3 operas, 1 operetta and 2 additional performances

 • 6 nights Deluxe accommodations at the Ritz-Carlton Hotel